Version: 6.3.6 (Last Updated: 24th January 2020)

 Adding a New Form

 When you click on the “Add New” button, you are taken to a form creation page.
 Enter the title of your form and proceed towards adding the fields.
 When you create a form, you have to make it visible on your site by enabling it in PEP’s settings.
+Also, you can create any number of forms, but you can use one form at a time on your website.

 You can add any number of fields from the 3 field types provided.
 The “Name” and “Email” fields cannot be removed although you can rename them and/or add conditional logic to cater different use case scenarios.
 There is also an option to add a note below the fields.